richardjaee/Lockx-Contracts/docs/faq-support/contact-support.md

 # Contact support

-Email and Discord contacts for help and security disclosures.
+Open an issue on GitHub or join our Discord (#lockx-help).
+For security disclosures email `security@lockx.io`.